FineDialFact: A benchmark for Fine-grained Dialogue Fact Verification: Annotation Instruction

 \section{Annotation Instruction}

 The details of the annotation instruction are listed in Table~\ref{table:factual_annotation_instructions}.
-Before annotation, we have fully informed the participants that the annotated data will be used in our research and obtained their consent.
+Before annotation, we fully informed the participants that the annotated data would be used in our research and obtained their consent.